tylertitsworth/5th-age-srd/Classes/Paladin.md

 Gain a +1 bonus to all defenses against devils and demons.

+#### Smite of Interdiction

-**Smite of Interdiction (Smite Power):** On a hit, the target takes ongoing holy damage equal to twice your level.
+On a hit, the target takes ongoing holy damage equal to twice your level.
 If the target is a demon or devil, it is also hampered (save ends both).

-#### Champion Feat
+##### Champion Feat

 When you hit a staggered devil or demon with a natural 16+ on the attack roll, you banish the creature back to the Abyss.